nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 Let's make a small digression in order to better understand how the new pattern matching library can help us here.

-We will be focusing on parts that are relevant to our task - for more details you can read the [documentation](https://nim-lang.github.io/fusion/src/fusion/matching.html).
+We will be focusing on the parts that are relevant to our task - for more details you can read the [documentation](https://nim-lang.github.io/fusion/src/fusion/matching.html).

-When writing Nim macros you are mostly dealing with [NimNode](https://nim-lang.org/docs/macros.html#the-ast-in-nim) objects - first to process input AST, and then to generate new code back.
+When writing Nim macros you are mostly dealing with [NimNode](https://nim-lang.org/docs/macros.html#the-ast-in-nim) objects - first to process input AST, and then to generate new code.
-AST is comprised of [case objects](https://nim-lang.org/docs/manual.html#types-object-variants).
+The AST is comprised of [case objects](https://nim-lang.org/docs/manual.html#types-object-variants).
-Usually, the first part of the macro involves lots of checks for correct node kind, followed by iteration over subnodes to extract the input data.
+Usually, the first part of the macro involves lots of checks for the correct node kind, followed by iteration over the subnodes to extract the input data.
-Pattern matching simplifies this, allowing to directly write expected patterns for AST, with syntax closely matching that of `dumpTree`.
+Pattern matching simplifies this, allowing to directly write expected patterns for the AST, with syntax closely matching that of `dumpTree`.

-For example - if we have code like `map[string]` it has following tree representation:
+For example - if we have code like `map[string]` it has the following tree representation:

 ```nim
 dumpTree: